ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Time.md

 You can convert time to a human-readable format using `ctime`, `localtime`, `strftime` and other C standard functions.

 You cannot use `mktime` and `localtime` C standard library functions in an interrupt handler with the GCC toolchain.
-We have added dedicated routines for `mktime` and `localtime`, which are optimized and faster then C standard library functions, to overcome this issue.
+We have added dedicated routines `_rtc_mktime` and `_rtc_localtime`, which are optimized and faster then C standard library functions, to overcome this issue.

 ### RTC Time class reference